How your investment in scholarships works

 Our aim here is not to discredit this approach.
 Rather, over the past few years, we have learned how sponsors and fellows feel about this “long-distance relationship” and have made decisions based on that.

 To summarize briefly: A bspw.
-A ten-year-old child cannot put himself in the shoes of a European, nor can he put himself in the shoes of a Tanzanian child.
+A ten-year-old child cannot empathize with the reality of a European’s life and neither can a Tanzanian child.

-In addition to frustration, an oppressive feeling remains, especially on the Tanzanian side: scharm and the oppressive feeling of always having to adopt an attitude of gratitude toward Western supporters.
+In addition to frustration, an oppressive feeling remains, especially on the Tanzanian side: shame and the oppressive feeling of always having to adopt an attitude of gratitude towards Western supporters.
 With decades of support from the Western world, this attitude has become a reflex.

 We want to help the young generation to get rid of the feeling of dependency and to devote themselves unreservedly to building their future without feeling like they are in a corset.
 Therefore, as a link between sponsors and scholarship holders, we now refrain from deliberate contact and establish a rational view of sponsorship as what it can be in the best case: financial care.